 Quite simply, we are passionate about Lighting and everything that it brings to life, business, sport, play and the world.
 IES: The Lighting Society was created with a mission to promote the art and science of lighting and to disseminate information about lighting to interested parties.
-Our lighting courses and highly credentialed facilitators have much to share with anyone wanting to learn more.
+Our short lighting courses and highly credentialed facilitators have much to share with anyone wanting to learn more.

 IES: The Lighting Society currently runs both a scholarship and bursary to promote the art and science in lighting.